Credit inquiries can remain on a credit report for 2 years. There are two types of credit inquiries – one impacts your credit score and one does not.

 Is disputing credit inquiries worth the time

 If the credit inquiry is really a mystery and you don’t recall requesting credit then you should definitely initiate an investigation with the credit reporting agencies.
 It could be a matter of fraud which should be handled immediately.
-If this is the case, a fraud alert may be put in your files in order to protect you.
+A fraud alert may be put in your files in order to protect you.
 But keep in mind, fraud alerts will also keep you from applying for credit easily and they can be very cumbersome to deal with.

 Credit inquiries remain on your credit reports for 2 years but after 12 months they are not heavily weighed in decisions to grant credit and are not being used to calculate your credit scores.
 Your time may be better spent disputing other types of information that would significantly raise your credit score if deleted.